nnellans/ado-pipelines-guide/README.md

   - pipeline: string # the symbolic name used to reference this other pipeline. required, must be the first property. accepts only letters, numbers, dashes, and underscores
     project: string # the azure devops project where this other pipeline is located. optional, default is the current azure devops project
     source: string # the name of this other pipeline
-    trigger: # if the other pipeline is ran successfully, will it trigger this pipeline? see more below. optional, default is none
+    trigger: # if the referenced pipeline is ran successfully, will it trigger the parent pipeline? see more below. optional, default is none
-    # the next 3 options are used
+    # the next 3 options are used as defaults for manual or scheduled triggers of the parent pipeline
-    version: string # the run name from this other pipeline. optional, default is the latest successful run across all stages. this is used as a default for manual or scheduled triggers
+    version: string # the run name from this other pipeline. optional, default is the latest successful run across all stages
-    branch: string # branch to pick the artifact. optional, defaults to all branches. this is used as a default for manual or scheduled triggers
+    branch: string # branch to pick the artifact. optional, defaults to all branches
-    tags: # List of tags required on the other pipeline. optional. this is used as a default for manual or scheduled triggers
+    tags: # List of tags required on the other pipeline. optional
     - string
 ```
-- Pipeline resources are not automatically downloaded by 'regular' Jobs, but they are automatically downloaded by 'deploy' jobs.
-To consume Pipeline resources in 'regular' Jobs use a [Download](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download) Step or a [DownloadPipelineArtifact](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-pipeline-artifact-v2) Task
+- Pipeline resources are not automatically downloaded by Traditional Jobs, but they are automatically downloaded by Deployment Jobs.
+To consume Pipeline resources in Traditional Jobs use a [Download](https://learn.microsoft.com/en-us/azure/devops/pipelines/yaml-schema/steps-download) Step / [DownloadPipelineArtifact](https://learn.microsoft.com/en-us/azure/devops/pipelines/tasks/reference/download-pipeline-artifact-v2) Task
 - When an update to the Pipeline `resource` causes the parent Pipeline to trigger:
   - If the Pipeline `resource` and the parent Pipeline are from the same repository, and the Pipeline `resource` triggers because of an update to Branch A, then the parent Pipeline will be run using that same Branch A.
   - If the Pipeline `resource` and the parent Pipeline are from different repositories, then the parent Pipeline will always run using its own default Branch, it doesn't matter which branch the Pipeline `resource` was updated on